mak-elena/ui5-awc-variantsDemo/README.md

 ### Story
 I’m usually getting nervous when travelling.
 I'm worrying about everything and checking the flight plan every few minutes...

 How it might be helped?
-How can I staxy relaxed?
+How can I stay relaxed?

 What i need is ... just right information to the right moment ... with NO EXTRA CLICKS!